 You will get your result within five days of the test.

-A DVLA Group 2 (D4) Medical examination must be completed by a general practitioner (GP) and you will need to arrange this directly with a suitable GP or medical practice.
+A DVLA Group 2 (D4) Medical examination must be completed by your own General Practitioner (GP) or a medical practitioner that has access to your medical records.
+You will need to arrange this directly with a suitable GP or medical practice.
 Make sure that you state the purpose of your appointment when booking as not all GPs can complete the examination due to the vision assessment and therefore you may also need an appointment with an optician or optometrist.

 Note that the Group 2 Medical Examination Report must be accompanied by the council’s Medical Declaration Form, which must be completed and signed by you and the GP at the time of the examination.
 Your medical report will not be accepted without a declaration form, if we do not receive this form you will have to return to your GP to complete this.